kezdo-webfejlesztok/programming-starter-pack/lectures/java/classes-and-objects/README.md

 # Java Classes and Objects

-## You will learn about these topics in this lecture
+## You will learn about these topics in this section

-- Object-oriented programming paradigm
 - Classes
   - Syntax
   - Naming convention
-- Class members / Fields / Properties
+- Fields / properties / attributes
 - Constructor
+  - Syntax
+  - Overloading constructors
+  - Default constructor
   - `this` keyword
 - Importing classes
 - Objects (instances)
 - Methods
+  - Syntax
+  - Calling methods
+  - Method parameters
+    - Types of parameters
+  - Return values
+- Encapsulation
   - `public` and `private` access modifiers
   - Getters and setters
+- Method overloading
+  - Syntax
-- Encapsulation
+  - Overloading methods
 - static members

 ## Materials and Resources

+## Exercises and Assignments